dankelley/typst_templates/memo/sample_memo.typ

 title: "A beautiful day",
 date: "2024-10-17",
 venu: "Nova Scotia",
-preface: [*Abstract.* what's not to lava?], doc,
+preface: [*Abstract.* what's not to love?], doc,
 )

 Crisp air, blue sky with scattered clouds, sunlight through colouring leaves.
-It's just a little bit of heaven, in this place at this time.
+It's just a little bit of heaven, in this lovely place at this time.